 \subsection{Emoji Intention Annotation without Context}

-We first annotate emojis without any context to probe the understanding of ChatGPT on the universal intention.
-We select the same seven types of candidate intentions: expressing sentiment, strengthening expression, adjusting tone, expressing humor, expressing irony, expressing intimacy, and describing content, with previous work, and detailed definitions can be found in \citet{hu2017spice}.
-We select 15 emojis (5 positive, 5 neutral, and 5 negative emojis) in \citet{hu2017spice} and ask ChatGPT to rate the willingness to use the emoji for each intention on a 7-point scale (7 = totally willing, 1 = not willing at all), same as the annotation method in \citet{hu2017spice} and the complete prompt in Table \ref{table:intention_prompt_no_context}.
+First, we annotate emojis without any context to assess ChatGPT's understanding of their universal intentions.
+We use the same seven types of candidate intentions as in previous work: expressing sentiment, strengthening expression, adjusting tone, expressing humor, expressing irony, expressing intimacy, and describing content.
+Detailed definitions of these intentions can be found in \citet{hu2017spice}.
+We select 15 emojis (5 positive, 5 neutral, and 5 negative) from \citet{hu2017spice} and ask ChatGPT to rate the willingness to use each emoji for each intention on a 7-point scale (7 = totally willing, 1 = not willing at all), following the same annotation method as in \citet{hu2017spice}.
+The complete prompt is shown in Table \ref{table:intention_prompt_no_context} in Appendix.

-We calculate that the average difference values between ChatGPT-rated scores and humans are -0.13 (expressing sentiment), -0.29 (strengthening expression), -0.07 (adjusting tone), -0.54 (expressing humor), -1.49 (expressing irony), -0.05 (expressing intimacy), and 1.11 (describing content), respectively.
-The average standard deviation (SD) of human-rated scores of seven intentions from \citet{hu2017spice} is 1.643.
-ChatGPT and human annotators reach a high consensus on emojis in the intention of expressing sentiment, strengthening expressing, and adjusting tones.
-On other intentions, such as describing content, ChatGPT vary from human annotated scores but the score discrepancy is still smaller than the average human SD.
-Hence, we claim that the understanding of ChatGPT on the universal usage intention of emojis is generally similar to human users.
+We calculate the average difference between ChatGPT-rated scores and human ratings as follows: -0.13 (expressing sentiment), -0.29 (strengthening expression), -0.07 (adjusting tone), -0.54 (expressing humor), -1.49 (expressing irony), -0.05 (expressing intimacy), and 1.11 (describing content).
+Given that the average standard deviation (SD) of human-rated scores is 1.643 \cite{hu2017spice}, ChatGPT and human annotators reach a high consensus on the intentions of expressing sentiment, strengthening expression, and adjusting tone.
+For other intentions, such as describing content, ChatGPT's scores differ from human ratings, but the discrepancy is smaller than the average human SD.
+Hence, we conclude that ChatGPT's understanding of the universal usage intention of emojis is generally similar to that of human users.